 These are my friends.
 And they, along with countless others, have experienced enough pain, marginalization, shame, guilt and fear.
 It’s time that I, and you as well, start looking out for THEIR interests.

 Well, I’d like to thank you for spending this week with me.
-Reading as I share from my head and heart some of the reasons why so much of my online presence has been consumed with the “gay” issue over these past 9 months.
+Reading as I share from my head and heart some of the reasons why so much of my online presence has been consumed with things relating to the LGBTQ community and the church over these past 9 months.

 A quick recap:

-Why do I write/talk so much about the “gay” issue?
+Why do I write/talk so much about this so much?

 - Because, practically speaking, this is the first time in my life I’ve been “allowed” to do so.
 That’s a lot of bottled up energy!